Club Name: | Wolverhampton Wanderers Football Club |

 Wolverhampton Wanderers training ground

-The Sir Jack Hayward Training Ground, officially named Compton Park, has been Wolves’ base since 2005.
-Wolves gave the site the name of their former owner after moving into the club’s first fully self-owned facility since the 1980s.
-While Steve Morgan also later funded a £50m redevelopment project.
+The Sir Jack Hayward Training Ground, also known as Compton Park, became Wolves’ base in 2005.
+Wolves named the site after their life president and former owner after moving into their first self-owned site since the 1980s.
+Steve Morgan also oversaw a £50m renovation.

 Previous training ground: Compton Park (early 2000s-2005)